 Should these numbers worry you?
 Not at all!
 With some hard work, planning, and preparation, you’ll be well positioned to land the consulting internship of your dreams.
 Buckle up and get ready for our Top 5 tips for undergrads wanting to enter management consulting.

 This one should be a no-brainer.
 Without a GPA of at least a 3.5, you’re going to have a really hard time landing a prestigious internship your junior year, and thus a full-time offer after that.
-While a high GPA isn’t the only thing you need to land a consulting offer, this is the first (and best) chance you’ll have to set yourself apart from the competition before the interview process begins.
+A high GPA isn’t the only thing you need to land a consulting offer.
+Yet it is the first (and best) chance you’ll have to set yourself apart from the competition before the interview process begins.
 In fact, if you don’t have a high enough GPA, you can kiss even beginning the interview process goodbye, as your resume will be automatically discarded.

-While we work with clients all the time whose GPAs are a bit sub-par (and they land offers), this just means they have to work extra hard to make the rest of their story compelling.
+While we work with clients all the time whose GPAs are a bit sub-par (and they land offers).
+It just means they have to work extra hard to make the rest of their story compelling.
 This equals great leadership experience, advocates inside the firm (network, network, network!), and possibly even brand-name internship experience.

 Variety is the name of the game here, as you want to show you have a well-rounded business (and financial) skill-set and interests to boot.
 Read our Top 8 Undergrad Consulting Majors article for an in-depth conversation on what majors will set you up the best to enter the consulting world.